Public Utilities Infrastructure Information for Minnesota

 - National Pipeline Mapping System (NPMS)

-U.S. natural gas system map: available for purchase
+- North American natural gas system maps and GIS data: available for purchase

 Natural gas utility service areas

 MnGeo is not aware of any maps or GIS data showing the detailed boundaries of Minnesota's natural gas utility service areas.

 North American natural gas distribution map: available for purchase